OmicsDI/ddi-web-app/README.md

 `tomcat 8.5.5`
 `jdk    1.8`
+`Apache Maven 3.3.9`

 ### Usage

+Assuming that you are in the root of application

-`mvn clean && mvn install && cp -r target/ddi-web-app/* /path/to/tomcat/webapps/ROOT/`
+`mvn clean && mvn install` compile and bundle the source code

-install to bundle and copy the packaged files to ROOT folder in your tomcat's webapps folder
+copy the source under `target/ddi-web-app/` to `/path/to/tomcat/webapps/ROOT/`

+start tomcat, then access `localhost:8080`

 ========================================================
 A web application for the *Omics Discovery Index* resource.
 We use mostly [`AngularJS`](https://angularjs.org/) as